Jennifer De Lima is making a difference for teens whose lives are in turmoil.

 “My mom was in foster care and I saw the effects that it had on her growing up.
 When I saw the kids coming into the store when I’d donate clothes, it just made me want to be a part of what CASA is doing for them,” she said.

-She is now a five-year veteran of The Hanger where she works as a Captain.
+She is now a seven-year veteran of The Hanger where she works as a Captain.
 The kids who shop at The Hanger benefit from having De Lima around not only for shopping days and holiday parties, but for CASA’s teen life skills classes as well.